Introduction To The Visual History Pages

 There are 11 main Visual History pages.
 These present a history of murals from the Protestant/loyalist/unionist (PUL) and Catholic/nationalist/republican (CNR) communities in the north of/Northern Ireland from 1900 to the present.

 In addition to the main pages, we provide a general introduction to muraling (What Is A Mural?) and a Glossary of the terms used on the site, a Map, and also a number of pages on specific locations (such as Free Derry Corner), themes (such as International Solidarity), icons (such as Bobby Sands or Eddie The Head), and painters (such as Bobby Jackson and Alan Skillen; there is a separate web site devoted to Gerard ‘Mo Chara’ Kelly).
 These are included in the list below alongside the Visual History page where they are first mentioned.

-Visual History 01 – The Protestant Ascendancy – Early loyalist muraling.
+Visual History 01 – The Protestant Ascendancy – Early PUL muraling.
 In the appendix, we are attempting to gather a complete list of early loyalist murals.
 If you know of any not included, please get in touch.

 Visual History 02 – The Catholic Insurgency – Pre-hunger strike CNR muraling.
 In the appendix, we are attempting to gather a complete list of early republican murals.
 If you know of any not included, please get in touch.

 The Alan Skillen Murals (Percy Place, 1984)